Availity/availity-react/docs/source/components/pagination/controls.md

 ## Props

 ### `directionLinks?: boolean`
-If enabled, shows next and previous aroos on the "Next" and "Back" buttons.
+If enabled, shows next and previous arrows on the "Next" and "Back" buttons.

 ### `autoHide?: boolean`
 If enabled and there are no items, the component is hidden.